 shiftOut can be applied to multiple pins.

-Since the shiftOut function is not limited to specific pins you can have different devices attached to different pins.
+Since the shiftOut function is not limited to specific pins you could have different devices attached to different pins.

 TIP: You can have multiple instances of shiftOut on different pins.